Time to read: 4 min

 One of the most important considerations when designing parts for 3D printing in 2022 is the 3D printing wall thickness, sometimes referred to as the wall thickness.
 While 3D printing makes prototyping easier than ever—not only in terms of cost and speed, but also in regards to DFM (design for manufacturing), you can’t disregard DFM completely.

 A design might be (barely) producible by 3D printing, but what happens when you move to the next iteration or the next stage in manufacturing?
 Ensuring that you have at least the minimum wall thickness for 3D printing is a good first step and a key 3D printing design rule.
 Finding the best wall thickness for 3d printing is an excellent skill to have for cost reduction purposes and the structural integrity of your 3d printed parts.

 Fictiv, your ultimate 3D printing manufacturing ecosystem partner, is here to help all our customers be successful in their 3D printing endeavors.
 To that end, here are our best 3D printing wall thickness design guidelines to ensure your print is printable and structurally sound, so you can design prototypes that can be produced in quantities of 1 and then ultimately 100, or 10,000+.

-There’s a limit to the minimum 3D print thickness a part feature can be designed for 3D printing.
+There’s a limit to the minimum 3D print wall thickness a part feature can be designed for 3D printing.

 Below is a table of our recommended minimum 3D print thickness for each material, as well as the absolute minimum thickness, for those of you who like to live dangerously.

 NOTE: At Fictiv, we have had success printing parts as thin as our absolute minimum, but we can only guarantee a successful print at or above our recommended minimum.
 Under our recommended minimum, the thinner the part, the higher the chance something goes wrong in printing.
 Anything below our absolute minimum is unprintable in practice.